Nuremberg University of Music

 The jazz department, with around 50 students, is a particular focal point.
 Formations of jazz students play almost daily in the clubs and concert locations of the city.
 Internationally-known teachers guide and advise students not only in the fields of music, but also in networking within the music scene and in self-marketing.
 A further focal point lies in maintaining close links with the classical music courses: this is reflected in the courses available but also in musical crossover projects.

-The University of Music runs and/or hosts several competitions of its own, such as the Joseph Suder Lied Competition and the chamber music competition of the Mozart Society.
-Students from Nuremberg are frequently found among the prizewinners of international competitions, for example the double bass player Stanislau Anishchanka, who won a 2nd prize in the 2009 ARD competition.
-Jazz professor Steffen Schorn gained the WDR Jazz prize in October 2009.
-Students of guitar, singing, violin, piano and percussion have also been very successful in various competitions.
-In addition the University of Music awards music education prizes annually and has been involved in many music education initiatives, in particular within the framework of elementary music education.
+The Nürnberg University of Music runs several competitions, such as the Steinway Piano Competition, the Chamber Music Competition of the Mozart Society, the Bruno Rother Jazz Competition, the Competition for Classical Percussion and the Lions Music Competition for Guitar.
+Students from Nuremberg are frequently found among the prizewinners of international competitions.
+In 2016, three double bass players were among the prizewinners of the renowned international ARD competition.
+In addition the Nürnberg University of Music awards music education prizes annually and has been involved in many music education initiatives, in particular within the framework of elementary music education.

 International Opera Studio an International Meistersinger Academy

 The International Opera Studio is run in co-operation with the Nuremberg State Theatre.
 In a two-year cycle, a small group of specially-chosen international singers put the finishing touches to their preparations for a successful singing career.
-The International Meistersinger Akademie (IMA) takes places once a year for six weeks in summer at Neumarkt in der Oberpfalz., a small town near Nuremberg.
+The International Meistersinger Academy (IMA) takes place every summer at Neumarkt in der Oberpfalz, a small town near Nuremberg.
 The IMA offers emerging artists an exceptional environment of excellence in the study of opera, oratorio and Lied/Mélodie.
-Renowned professors like Edith Wiens and Siegfried Jerusalem guarantee the very high quality of the training.